-General major requirements are 8 credits in religion, including the Senior Symposium.
+General major requirements are 8 credits in religion, including the Senior Symposium: Religion Café.
 En route to completing (at least) eight religion credits, students who major in religion are free to take a variety of courses of their own choice, in consultation with the department and their departmental adviser, however, students are required to take one introductory course.
 Introductory courses include first-year seminars, courses numbered 1-15 in the catalog, and writing (W) courses.
 Majors are also required to enroll in the Senior Symposium: Religion Café, in the fall of the student's senior year.
 Successful completion of the symposium will be the culminating requirement for the course major.
 For all religion majors the symposium will be a one-credit seminar and will include a term essay assignment.

-Religion minors will complete (at least) five religion credits, and are not required to enroll in the Senior Symposium: Religion Café.
+Religion minors will complete (at least) five religion credits, and are not required, but are strongly recommended to enroll in the Senior Symposium: Religion Café.

 Students may choose to write a thesis.
 Those seniors who desire to complete a one-credit thesis or a two-credit thesis as part of the major will need to obtain permission from a faculty adviser in consultation with the department.
 For majors, this exercise will not substitute for the Senior Symposium.